weiserlab/ambuj/cs4222_tutorial1.md

 ## All the students should come prepared with ideas, solutions, and suggestions to participate in the group discussion.

-* Q1: What are the ISM  bands used for wireless communication?
+* Question 1: What are the ISM  bands used for wireless communication?
 In residential and NUS campus settings, which frequency bands support WiFi communication?
 Finally, do TV and FM radio transmissions occur on ISMß bands?

-* Q2: Please elaborate on the relationship between power consumption, data rate, and range in various wireless standards.
+* Question 2: Please elaborate on the relationship between power consumption, data rate, and range in various wireless standards.
 If tasked with designing the following applications, what range and frequency of operation would you target?
 How would these choices impact the data rate ?

 | Application | Description|
 |-------|--------|